victortemnov/B6-music-album/Readme.md

 `GET`

-<p>Use this method to receive artist's albums
-if the name of artist is composed by one word:<p>
+Use this method to receive artist's albums if the name of artist is composed by one word:

 ```python
 http -f GET localhost:8080/albums/Beatles